daoquan1002/GPSU-Uninstaller/README.md

 # How to install
 - Download module latest in release page
 - Install module in Magisk/KernelSU/APatch
+- The module will perform the first uninstallation
 - Reboot
 - Done